Budget & Strategy

 City Council approved a $299 million budget for Fiscal Year 2022 (FY22) on September 21st, supported by a 2021 tax rate of $0.346500.
 The fiscal year begins Oct.
 1, 2021.
 The budget includes $240 million for operations and $59 million for capital projects.

-The FY22 Budget and CIP as adopted by City Council are shown below:
+The final FY22 Budget and Five Year CIP documents are shown below:

 The focus on this year’s budget include: